-The oral examination of the candidate will include critical review and discussion of the thesis, questions related to principles of biostatistics and clinical trial design, review of the case lists, hypothetical cases, discussion of surgical techniques, interpretation of operative videos and computer-generated images (gross and microscopic pathology, imaging techniques, intraoperative photographs, etc.), structured cases, and questions related to the content of the Guide to Learning in Gynecologic Oncology.
+In the oral examination, evaluation of the candidate will include critical review and discussion of the thesis, questions related to principles of biostatistics and clinical trial design, review of the submitted case lists, hypothetical cases, discussion of surgical techniques, structured cases and may include interpretation of operative videos and computer-generated inages, and questions related to the content of the Guide to Learning in Reproductive Endocrinology and Infertility.
+The candidate should demonstrate capability of managing complex problems relating to Reproductive Endocrinology and Infertility.
+The candidate should have the scientific and methodologic training to advance knowledge in this subspecialty and to be able to interpret and evaluate new concepts and their supporting data.